thorcureg/csharp-consoleapp-inventorymanagement/README.md

-Inventory Management Console App
+📦 Inventory Management Console App

-Description
+📝 Description

-This is a simple console-based Inventory Management System that allows users to:
+A simple console-based Inventory Management System that allows users to efficiently manage product inventory.
+This application provides essential functionalities such as:

-Add Products (with automated product ID assignment)
+✅ Add Products (with automated product ID assignment) ✅ Remove Products

-Remove Products

-Update Product Quantity
+✅ Update Product Quantity

-View the List of Products
+✅ View Product List

-Calculate Total Inventory Value
+✅ Calculate Total Inventory Value

-How to Use
+🚀 How to Use
 Run the application.

-Follow the on-screen menu options to manage your inventory.
+Follow the on-screen menu to select an option.

-Enter valid inputs as prompted.
+Enter valid inputs when prompted.
+This console app ensures proper input validation, preventing incorrect data entry.

-App Recording
+🎥 App Recording

-A ZIP file containing a 2-minute video demonstration of the console application is located in the 'App Recording' folder.
+A ZIP file containing a 2-minute video demonstration of the console application is available in the App Recording folder.